TheMightyAmondee/GoodbyeAmericanEnglish/README.md

 For Objects: Name replacement entries are in the format: "ItemName": "NewItemName", e.g to turn Hot Pepper into Chilli, the entry would be "Hot Pepper": "Chilli".

-For Concession snacks: Name replacement entries are in the format: "C_ConcessionName":"NameToReplaceWith", e.g to turn Cotton Candy into Fairy Floss, the entry would be "C_Cotton Candy":"Fairy Floss"
+For Concession snacks: Name replacement entries are in the format: "ConcessionName_C":"NameToReplaceWith", e.g to turn Cotton Candy into Fairy Floss, the entry would be "Cotton Candy_C":"Fairy Floss"

 #### 1.5.0 ####